-Heriades truncorum – the Large-headed resin bee, which is a member of the family of Megachilidae bees.
+Heriades truncorum – the Large-headed resin bee, is a member of the family of Megachilidae bees.

-As you can see, it's a very small, sweet little bee - about 5 - 5.5mm, and is one of those bees which could easily be mistaken for a little black fly!
+However, as you can see, it's a very small, sweet little bee - about 5 - 5.5mm, and is one of those bees which could easily be mistaken for a little black fly!
+Only very close inspection would, I think, identify those wool patches - not necessarily an easy task.

 Flight season: from June to September.

-Other flowers visited including Ragwort, Cat’s ear, Common Fleabane, Tansy and garden plants such as Heleniums.
+They are known to visit a large variety of flowers.
+Other flowers visited including Ragwort, Cat’s ear, Common Fleabane, corn marigold, sow thistle, Tansy and garden plants such as Heleniums.